-The usage of taxis is Beijing can make you become a victim, since many of taxi drivers tend to overcharge or rob the passenger.
-Unlicensed and unmetered taxis should not be taken regarding the fact that there have been occurrences of sexual assault when travelling alone in a taxi at night.
+The usage of taxis is Beijing can make you become a victim since many taxi drivers tend to overcharge or rob the passenger.
+Unlicensed and unmetered taxis should not be taken regarding the fact that there have been occurrences of sexual assault when traveling alone in a taxi at night.
 The best solution is to use public transport which is inexpensive and available.

 PICKPOCKETS RISK : HIGH

-As long as you remain watchful over your belongings, you will not become an easy prey for lawbreakers.
-Tourists are very attractive because of their passports, laptops, mobile phones, purses and wallets.
+As long as you remain watchful over your belongings, you will not become easy prey for lawbreakers.
+Tourists are very attractive because of their passports, laptops, mobile phones, purses, and wallets.
 The major tourist sites are areas where thieves and pickpockets usually work.

 NATURAL DISASTERS RISK : MEDIUM